Stop Fearing Exercise

 How much exercise can you do?

-Learning to train the body in all positions and movements is extremely important as this makes for a stronger, more connected system.
+Learning to train the body in all positions and movements is extremely important as this makes for a stronger, more integrated system.